jao/termite/readme.md

 Version: 0.5
 Author: joão paulo camargo

-Timesheet is an open source time tracker ruby script that uses sqlite.
-It is very simple, and it's meant for personal management only.
+Timesheet is an open source time tracker ruby script/tool that uses sqlite.
+It is very simple, and it is meant for personal time management.
 Command line interface.

 Screenshots: